 The procedure is performed under a combination of general and regional anaesthesia.
-The procedure may be performed arthroscopically or open.
+The procedure may be performed with arthroscopic assistance or open.
 An incision is made over the outer end of the collar bone and the bone is exposed.
 A guide wire is drilled through the clavicle and in the coracoid process using a dedicated jig and its position confirmed with an x-ray machine.
 A tunnel is drilled over the guide wire.
 A suspensory device is placed between the clavicle and the coracoid and tightened to stabilise the coracoclavicular interval.
+In some instances it may be necessary to use a plate and screws to reinforce the fixation.
 At the end of the procedure the overlying muscles are repaired and the skin is closed with sutures placed deep to the skin.

 The main benefit of the procedure is to reduce the fracture, restore stability and improve the function of the joint.

 Pain - The shoulder may be painful for some weeks after surgery.
 This is usually managed by taking appropriate pain relieving medication and activity modification.

 Bruising – Bruising may occur around the joint and the scar and usually resolves 2-3 weeks after surgery.

 Bleeding – A small amount of bleeding from the surgical wound is not unusual and will usually settle after a day or two.

 Numbness around the scar: A small patch of numbness adjacent to the scar is not uncommon but does not cause any functional problems.

 Hardware failure – Occasionally the sutures used in the tight-rope device may work loose or fail.
 This may result in further surgery.

 Infection – Infection is a possibility but is rare (1%).
 You will be given antibiotics as a precaution.

 Nerve injury – This is possible but rare.